YulinChen12/Food-recipe-prediction-model/README.md

 **Feature Transformation**: We applied StandardScaler from sklearn to these features, ensuring they are appropriately scaled for use in our regression model.

+### Model Choice

+The model chosen for this task is a **Decision Tree Regressor**.
+This model was selected for its simplicity and interpretability, making it an ideal choice for a baseline model.

+Model Training
+Pipeline Implementation: We implemented the feature transformations and model training steps in a single sklearn Pipeline.
+This streamlined approach ensures a more efficient and error-free process in both training and predicting.
+Data Splitting: We split our dataset into training and test sets, with 35% of the data reserved for testing.
+This split allows us to evaluate our model’s performance on unseen data, providing insights into its generalization capabilities.